Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Results

-\paragraph{Computation times} Table \ref{tab:computation_times} gives computation times for all experiments.
-The initial fit for the multivariate distributional regression model takes a few minutes, the update algorithm can be executed in seconds.
-On a standard laptop, the experiments can be run in about 2 hours.
-Even though we did not run a repeated batch fitting, an estimate for the benefit of online vs. repeated batch fitting can be achieved by multiplying the initial fit duration with 736 days of out of sample and comparing this to the total time of the online study: By this (albeit simple) measure, the online learning improves computation by a factor of 80 to 400.
-Thereby our online update algorithm makes the approach practically viable for researchers and data scientists without access to specialized high-performance computation centers.
-These estimates are in line with benefits reported in \cite{hirsch2024online} for the univariate online distributional regression case in an explicit comparison.
+} Table \ref{tab:computation_times} gives computation times for all experiments.
+The initial fit for the multivariate distributional regression model takes a few minutes, the update algorithm can be executed in seconds. \review{Using online estimation methods, the experiments can be run in a few hours on a standard laptop.} An estimate for the benefit of online vs. repeated batch fitting can be achieved by multiplying the initial fit duration with 1831 days of out-of-sample and comparing this to the total time of the online study: By this (albeit simple) measure, the online learning improves computation by a factor \review{of 80 to 600}.
+These estimates are in line with benefits reported in \cite{hirsch2024online} for the univariate online distributional regression case in \review{direct} comparison \review{between online estimation and repeated batch estimation}.